CeliaPires/Credit-Card/README.md

 ## Next Steps

-- Build and deploy a **Streamlit app** integrating the trained logistic regression model for real-time churn prediction.
-- Include **design thinking** and user personas in the app for better user experience and alignment with business needs.
 - Use the cleaned and encoded datasets for further model experimentation or to build additional models.

 ---